See4Devs/scraping-brightdata/README.md

-# Scrapping a website with Python and Brightdata
+# Scraping a website with Python and Brightdata

 This is a sample repository on how to scrape data from a website by using an open source library or by using brightdata